pulkitsharma07/ascii_gen/README.md

 # ascii_gen
-A fast script to generate basic colorfull ASCII art from Images.
+A script to generate basic colorfull ASCII art from Images.

 ## Working
 The code maps each 8x8 window of pixels of the image to the character which is most similar to